jkhorton123/ExtremeWordle/ExtremeWordle/README.md

 Very Hard Mode: Next 30% of words <br />
 Extreme Mode: Last 30% of words (the least common words in the list)

+Each time the user selects a new difficulty, a new word will be selected by the program which will correspond to the selected difficulty.
+Each selected word, as well as each guess entered by the user, will be validated against an [English word list repository](https://github.com/lorenbrichter/Words/blob/master/Words/en.txt).